Privacy Policy

 We use Google’s YouTube site to host videos which are embedded on our website.
 YouTube collects information about user activity including videos watched and interactions with content and ads.
 These analytics are made available to IFC, and we use this information to understand how our videos perform.
 You can access the privacy policy for YouTube on the Google website.

 We will collect information that you provide to us when signing up to mailing lists and registering for our events, or when submitting feedback on your experience with our website.
-We use Mailing Lists services that are available on request.
-When subscribing to our mailing list, you will be asked to give your express consent that the Mailing Lists Services may use your data for analytics purposes.
+We use Mailing List services that are available on request.
+When subscribing to our mailing list, you will be asked to give your express consent that the Mailing List Services may use your data for analytics purposes.
 Analytics are performed when you click on links in the email, or when you download the images in the email.
 They may include which emails you open, which links you click, your mail client (eg. Outlook or iPhone), if your action occurred on ‘mobile’ or ‘desktop, and the country geolocation of your IP address.

 We use social networking services such as Facebook, LinkedIn, and YouTube to communicate with the public about our services.
 When you communicate with us using these services we may collect your personal information, but we only use it to help us to communicate with you and the public.
 The social networking service will also handle your personal information for its own purposes.
 These services have their own privacy policies.
 You can access the privacy policies for Facebook, LinkedIn, and Youtube (a Google company) on their websites.